Ajayi-Bembeoladale/Giphy/README.md

 - **Giphy API**: For fetching GIFs based on user input.

 - **JQuery** : For simplifying DOM manipulation.

+- **Babel** :  For converting ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

+- **eslint** : For handling errors
 ## How To Use

 1. Get a Giphy API Key: